ascourtas/Compound_Protein_Interaction/README.md

 The code provides two major scripts:

-- code/preprocess_data.py creates the input data of compound-protein interaction See the dataset in the directry as follows: dataset/sample/original/smiles_sequence_interaction.txt.
+- code/preprocess_data.py creates the input data of compound-protein interaction.
+See the dataset in the directry as follows: dataset/sample/original/smiles_sequence_interaction.txt.
 - code/run_training.py trains a neural network to predict the compound-protein interaction using the above created input data.